 JUNE 2, 2016

-have a special interest in the NGO/NPO sector and the emerging practice of using communities and networks for work and learning.
+I have a special interest in the NGO/NPO sector and the emerging practice of using communities and networks for work and learning.
 For the last 6 years we (Michelle and Nancy) have been leading introductory workshops on graphic facilitation, the use of visuals in group process.

 Applying Graphic Facilitation in New Contexts